You are here:

 • EUR 2,415 if your parents live together

-• EUR 1,605 for a spouse/life partner.
+• EUR 1,605 for a spouse/partner.

-• Your own assets, as far as they are higher than EUR 15,000 until the age of 30 or higher than EUR 45,000 after the age of 30.
+• Your own assets if they exceed EUR 15,000 up to the age of 30 or EUR 45,000 after the age of 30.

 • income-related expenses,

-• social lump sum and the
+• social allowance and the

 • In exceptional cases, if you are over 30 years old at the start of training and